whistlegraph/2022.aesthetic.computer/README.txt

     - An interactive story, told in multi-piece parts: https://twitter.com/digitpain/status/1567690125743919104/photo/1
     - This should serve as a test for fast-transitioning / preloading and sequencing pieces.
+    - Use old Vectrex animation software as inspiration for the editors.
   + Now
     - Make a sub-directory for the pieces, and adjust the prompt so that if no file exists in the subdirectory then it checks an `index` file.